-A terminal Master of Arts in Judaic Studies, administered by the Center for Judaic Studies and Contemporary Jewish Life, may be pursued.
+A terminal Master of Arts in Judaic Studies may be pursued.
 Students who wish to pursue the Doctorate of Arts degree do so through the Department of Literatures, Cultures, and Languages by combining their interest in a relevant culture and literature (e.g., German, Spanish, Italian, French, Arabic) with a concentration in Hebrew and Judaic Studies.
 Visit our Judaic Studies Graduate Program page to learn more.

 Graduate-level courses offered in Hebrew and Judaic Studies:

 HEJS 5300 – Topics in Biblical Studies: Topics in the historical, literary, and philosophical study of the Bible with special emphasis on current methodological issues.